Skip to main content

 Weber Q 1200

-The Weber Q 1200 immediately pulled away from the pack with its cast-iron grilling grates, giving us beautiful, well-defined grill marks on the burgers we cooked on it.
-Although it only has one burner, it was able to deliver a surprising amount of even heat.
+The Weber Q 1200 immediately pulled away from the pack with its cast-iron grilling grate.
+These provide beautiful grill marks on the burgers we cooked on it.
+Although it only has one burner, it delivers a surprising amount of even heat.

-It’s a good idea to stow the tables when the grill isn’t in use; these grills are light enough that the wind can catch the tables and blow the whole thing over!
-That lightweight came in handy when it came to carrying the grill, and its handles were cool enough to hold even after cooking over high heat.
+It’s a good idea to stow the tables when the grill isn’t in use.
+These grills are light enough that the wind can catch the tables and blow the whole thing over!
+That weight comes in handy when carrying the grill.
+Its handles were cool enough to hold even after cooking over high heat.

 If accessories are your thing, Weber’s got ‘em.
 You can purchase a portable cart to raise the grill to standing level, which comes complete with wheels to roll it around.